Bahuia/HGNet/README.md

 ### Data
-* Download and unzip our preprocessed [data](https://1drv.ms/u/s!AjOOZxoN9FBQgQ5zAKdzO06ghJlP?e=vIsvzz) to `./`, you can also running our scripts under `./preprocess` to obtain them again.
+* Download and unzip our preprocessed [data](https://1drv.ms/u/s!AjOOZxoN9FBQgQ5zAKdzO06ghJlP?e=55zjJk) to `./`, you can also running our scripts under `./preprocess` to obtain them again.

 * Download GloVe Embedding [glove.42B.300d.txt](http://nlp.stanford.edu/data/glove.42B.300d.zip) and put it to `your_glove_path`.

-* Download our vocabulary from [here](https://1drv.ms/u/s!AjOOZxoN9FBQgQ-iIJMRDYgMeLpg?e=AOxfgs).
+* Download our vocabulary from [here](https://1drv.ms/u/s!AjOOZxoN9FBQgRDYhbh2oqsctjKS?e=mIFSdo).
 Unzip and put it under `./`.
 It contains our used SPARQL cache for Execution-Guided strategy.

 ### Virtuoso SPARQL Service

-Both of the KGs we used only contain English triples by removing other languages.
+The two KGs we use contain only triples in English by removing other languages.
-Download and install [Virtuoso](https://virtuoso.openlinksw.com) to conduct the SPARQL query service for the downloaded Freebase and DBpedia.
+Please download the KGs [virtuoso-opensource](https://1drv.ms/u/s!AjOOZxoN9FBQgRH2uV57RSk5OF6q?e=ZmfshZ) we use for the SPARQL query service for the downloaded Freebase and DBpedia.
-You can also download our conducted Virtuoso SPARQL service [virtuoso-opensource](https://1drv.ms/u/s!AjOOZxoN9FBQgQ1VXpmcQ6XTb5aJ?e=6TLp78) and unzip it in another directory.
 [Here](https://joernhees.de/blog/2015/11/23/setting-up-a-linked-data-mirror-from-rdf-dumps-dbpedia-2015-04-freebase-wikidata-linkedgeodata-with-virtuoso-7-2-1-and-docker-optional/) is a tutorial on how to install Virtuoso and import the knowledge graph into it.

 1. Get root access
 2. Edit `virtuoso-opensource/database/virtuoso.ini` and set the property "DirsAllowed" to your path.